mkhairi/jquery-datatables/README.md

 see this [official](https://datatables.net/download/index) pages for details.

-But, if your app still using javascript with sprockets, this gem is still good to go.
+However, if your app still using javascript with sprockets, this gem is still good to go.

 **Rails 5.1+**